krisk248/Cybersecurity-Interview-QA/README.md

 34. What is STRIDE ?

 ### Mobile Application Pentesting
-24. What are some common Risks in Mobile Applications ?
+1. ### What are some common Risks in Mobile Applications?

+    **Common Risks:**
+    - **Insecure Data Storage:** Storing sensitive data without encryption.
+    - **Weak Server-Side Controls:** Insufficient security on the server side.
+    - **Insecure Communication:** Lack of encryption for data in transit.
+    - **Insecure Authentication and Authorization:** Weak or improperly implemented authentication mechanisms.
+    - **Client-Side Injection:** Vulnerabilities like SQL injection and code injection in the app.
+    - **Poor Code Quality:** Code vulnerabilities due to poor coding practices.
+    - **Improper Session Handling:** Insecure session management practices.
+    - **Insufficient Logging and Monitoring:** Lack of proper logging for security events.
+    - **Insecure Third-Party Libraries:** Use of vulnerable or outdated libraries.

-1. Describe Programatic ways to detect if iOS or Android device is jailbroken or rooted.
+2. ### Describe Programmatic ways to detect if iOS or Android device is jailbroken or rooted.

+    **iOS Jailbreak Detection:**
+    - **Check for Jailbreak Files:** Look for files like `/Applications/Cydia.app`, `/Library/MobileSubstrate/MobileSubstrate.dylib`.
+    - **Check for OpenSSH:** Attempt to connect to SSH service running on the device.
+    - **System Call Checks:** Verify if sandbox restrictions are lifted using system calls.

+    **Android Root Detection:**
+    - **Check for Root Files:** Look for files like `/system/xbin/su`, `/system/bin/su`.
+    - **Check for BusyBox:** Presence of BusyBox installation.
+    - **System Properties:** Check for system properties indicating root.
+    - **Execute Commands:** Attempt to execute root commands like `su`.

-2. Can SMS be used as a medium to perform SQL Injection on Android Application.
-Explain ?
+3. ### Can SMS be used as a medium to perform SQL Injection on Android Application?
+Explain.

+    **Yes:** If an Android application processes SMS messages and directly incorporates SMS content into SQL queries without proper validation and sanitization, it can be susceptible to SQL injection attacks.

-30. Which tool is (mostly*) used to hook into iOS application
+4. ### Which tool is (mostly*) used to hook into iOS application?

+    **Tool:** Frida
+    - **Frida:** A dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
+It allows you to inject custom scripts into black box processes.

-30. Which protection mechanism is used for distributing Apple iOS Application on iTunes store?
+5. ### Which protection mechanism is used for distributing Apple iOS Application on iTunes store?

+    **Protection Mechanism:** Digital Rights Management (DRM)
+    - **DRM:** Apple uses DRM to protect applications distributed through the iTunes Store, ensuring only authorized users can install and run the apps.

-31. What are different Obfuscators used to Protect Mobile Apps ?
+6. ### What are different Obfuscators used to Protect Mobile Apps?

+    **Obfuscators:**
+    - **ProGuard:** Commonly used for Android applications.
+    - **DexGuard:** Advanced version of ProGuard for Android.
+    - **R8:** Google's replacement for ProGuard in Android.
+    - **iXGuard:** Used for iOS applications.
+    - **JSCObfuscator:** For JavaScript code used in hybrid mobile apps.

-32. What are different ways for Mobile Application to store and Protect sensative data in Android and iOS.
-Recomend best practices.
+7. ### What are different ways for Mobile Application to store and Protect sensitive data in Android and iOS?
+Recommend best practices.

+    **Android:**
+    - **Encrypted Shared Preferences:** Securely store key-value pairs.
+    - **SQLCipher:** Encrypt SQLite database.
+    - **Keystore System:** Store cryptographic keys securely.

+    **iOS:**
+    - **Keychain Services:** Securely store passwords and keys.
+    - **Data Protection API:** Encrypt files on disk.

+    **Best Practices:**
+    - **Encryption:** Use strong encryption algorithms.
+    - **Secure Storage APIs:** Utilize platform-provided secure storage mechanisms.
+    - **Minimize Data Storage:** Store only essential data.
+    - **Regular Updates:** Keep libraries and frameworks up-to-date.

-31. Brief about the Security improvements in Recent (last 2) Android Releases.
+8. ### Brief about the Security improvements in Recent (last 2) Android Releases.

+    **Recent Security Improvements:**
+    - **Scoped Storage:** Limits access to external storage.
+    - **BiometricPrompt API:** Enhanced biometric authentication.
+    - **Background Location Access:** Restricts location access in background.
+    - **Security Updates via Google Play:** Faster security patch deployment.
+    - **Enhanced Permissions:** Improved permission management for apps.

-32. Mention different steps you would perform doing reverse engineering on an  iOS Application downloaded from iTunes Store.
+9. ### Mention different steps you would perform doing reverse engineering on an iOS Application downloaded from iTunes Store.

+    **Steps:**
+    - **Extract IPA:** Download and extract the IPA file.
+    - **Decrypt Binary:** Use a tool like `frida-ios-dump` to decrypt the binary.
+    - **Class Dump:** Use `class-dump` to generate class headers.
+    - **Disassemble Binary:** Use a disassembler like Hopper or IDA Pro.
+    - **Analyze Code:** Review the disassembled code to understand app logic.
+    - **Dynamic Analysis:** Use tools like Frida for runtime analysis and hooking.

-33. Consider that you have decompiled a Android Application, made changes to the code and apk design, Will you be able to install this repacked APK on a newly formatted Android device ?
-Why ? or Not ?
+10. ### Consider that you have decompiled an Android Application, made changes to the code and apk design.
+Will you be able to install this repacked APK on a newly formatted Android device?
+Why or Why not?

+    **No:** Because the original APK's signature would be invalidated after modification.
+Android devices enforce signature verification, and without a valid signature, the APK cannot be installed.
+You would need to sign the APK with a valid developer key.

-34. Provide ADB command with example to fetch APK file from Android Device.
+11. ### Provide ADB command with example to fetch APK file from Android Device.

+    **Command:**
+    ```bash
+    adb shell pm list packages -f    # Lists all installed packages with their paths
+    adb pull /data/app/com.example.app-1/base.apk ./app.apk  # Fetch the APK file
+    ```

-35. Can Adnroid malware App Extract sqlite file of another app?
+12. ### Can Android malware App extract sqlite file of another app?
 How?
-Why?or Not ?
-Explain with any assumptions made .
+Why? or Not?
+Explain with any assumptions made.

+    **No:** By default, Android enforces strict sandboxing, preventing apps from accessing each other's data directories, including SQLite databases.
+However, if the device is rooted or if there are vulnerabilities in the OS, it might be possible.

-36. Explain different approaches of bypassing SSL Pinning in Android and iOS Applications.
+13. ### Explain different approaches of bypassing SSL Pinning in Android and iOS Applications.

+    **Bypassing SSL Pinning:**
+    - **Android:**
+        - **Frida:** Use Frida scripts to hook SSL functions and bypass pinning checks.
+        - **Xposed Framework:** Modules like `JustTrustMe` can disable pinning.
+    - **iOS:**
+        - **Frida:** Similar to Android, use Frida scripts for bypassing.
+        - **Objection:** Dynamic instrumentation to bypass SSL pinning.
+    - **Common Methods:**
+        - **Code Modification:** Decompile the app, modify the pinning logic, and recompile.
+        - **Proxy Tools:** Use tools like Burp Suite with SSL Unpinning plugins.

+14. ### How do you start about hacking a target?
+What is Information Gathering, Enumeration?

+    **Information Gathering:** The first step in hacking a target is to collect as much information as possible about the target.
+This includes gathering publicly available information (OSINT), using tools like Whois, DNS enumeration, and social engineering.

+    **Enumeration:** This involves active interaction with the target systems to discover additional details such as open ports, services running on those ports, usernames, and shared resources.
+Tools like Nmap and Netcat are commonly used.

 ## Cloud Pentesting or Security